Harris County Public Library is working with T-Mobile to provide computers and internet to those in our community who need them.

 Can my child receive a Chromebook?

 Yes.
-Any HCPL library cardholder can check out a Chromebook if they meet the requirements and attend an ECF Chromebook Orientation.
+Any HCPL library cardholder who is 5 years old or older can check out a Chromebook if they meet the requirements and attend an ECF Chromebook Orientation.

 A parent or guardian must be present for children under 13 years of age.